David G. Roskies

-David G. Roskies (Yiddish: דוד ראָסקעס; born 1948, Montreal) is an internationally recognized Canadian literary scholar, cultural historian and author in the field of Yiddish literature and the culture of Eastern European Jewry.
+David G. Roskies (Yiddish: דוד ראָסקעס; born 1948) is a Canadian literary scholar, cultural historian, and author in the field of Yiddish literature and the culture of Eastern European Jewry.
 He is the Sol and Evelyn Henkind Chair in Yiddish Literature and Culture and Professor of Jewish Literature at the Jewish Theological Seminary of America.

 Biography

 Roskies was born in 1948 in Montreal, where his family emigrated in 1940 from Vilnius.
-His grandmother, Fradl Matz, ran the famous Matz Press in Vilnius, Lithuania, formerly Wilno, Poland, a publishing house that produced prayer books, bibles and popular Yiddish literature.
-His mother, Masha (born 1906, Wilno) and her family were forced to flee Europe for Montreal, via Lisbon and New York City in 1940.
-Her Montreal home became a salon for Yiddish writers, actors, and artists such as Isaac B. Singer, Melech Ravitch, Itsik Manger, Avrom Sutzkever and Rachel Korn.
-He is the brother of Ruth Wisse, professor of Yiddish at Harvard University.
+His grandmother, Fradl Matz, ran the Matz Press publishing house in Vilna (now Vilnius, Lithuania), that produced prayer books, bibles and popular Yiddish literature.
+His mother, Masha and her family were forced to flee Europe for Montreal, via Lisbon and New York City in 1940.
+Her Montreal home became a salon for Yiddish writers, actors, and artists such as Isaac Singer, Melech Ravitch, Itsik Manger, Avrom Sutzkever, and Rachel Korn.
+His sister is Ruth Wisse, professor of Yiddish at Harvard University.

 After learning in Yiddish secular schools in Montreal, Roskies was educated at Brandeis University, where he received his doctorate in 1975.